AdobeDocs/target-developers/src/pages/implement/client-side/atjs/upgrading-from-atjs-1x-to-atjs-20.md

 To use cross-domain tracking for at.js v2.10 or later, you may do either of the following:

 1. Install the [ECID library v4.3.0+](https://experienceleague.adobe.com/docs/id-service/using/release-notes/release-notes.html) in conjunction with at.js 2.*x*.
 The ECID library exists to manage persistent IDs that are used to identify a visitor even across domains.
 After installing the ECID library v4.3.0+ and at.js 2.*x*, you will be able to create activities that span unique domains as well as track users.
-It is important to note that this functionality works only after the session expires.
+It is important to note this functionality works only after the session expires.

 2. Instead of installing the ECID library, if you have at.js v2.10 or later, you may enable the Cross-Domain setting in the Target UI in **Administration** > **Implementation**.
 (Alternatively, you may set the _crossDomain_ option to _enabled_ in the at.js code.)